A new structural approach to isoparametric hypersurfaces in spheres: The Lagrangian submanifold model and its structural invariants

-In what follows we shall identify the tangent space $T_qQ^n$ of the complex quadric at a given point $q\in Q^n$ with $\C^n$.
+The preceding considerations allow us to identify the tangent space $T_qQ^n$ of the complex quadric at a given point $q\in Q^n$ with $\C^n$.
 Then the complex structure on $T_qQ^n$ is given by multiplication by $i$ on $\C^n$, and the K\"ahler metric $g_Q$ corresponds to the real part of the standard Hermitian inner product on $\C^n$.
+Below we shall use this identification whenever convenient.

+Gathering the preceding information and carrying out a straightforward calculation, one obtains the following lemma.